iridis-rs/iridis/README.md

 It consists of two main APIs:

-* `iridis-api`: the primary API used to implement each node in the dataflow graph.
+* `iridis-node`: the primary API used to implement each node in the dataflow graph.
 * `iridis`: the `runtime` API responsible for loading all nodes and launching the application.

 In addition, we provide two plugin APIs: